momolefe24/Fashion-SuperNeRF/README.md

-# Fashion Neural Super-Resolution Radiance Field for Virtual Try-On
+# Pretrained Super-Resolution Using SRGAN
-Fashion-NeRF attempts to reconstruct virtual try-on with a novel view using neural radiance field to emulate a smart mirror.
-The paper's contributions are
+**Goal:** Overfit a model to super-resolve 100x100 images to 1024x768

 - Novel model to synthesize novel virtual try-on views
 - Using super-resolution as a preprocessing step to